chimurai/http-proxy-middleware/README.md

 ### External WebSocket upgrade

-In the previous WebSocket examples, http-proxy-middleware relies on a initial http request in order to listen to the http `upgrade` event.
-If you need to proxy WebSockets without the initial http request, you can subscribe to the server's http `upgrade` event manually.
+In the previous WebSocket examples, http-proxy-middleware relies on an initial HTTP request in order to listen to the HTTP `upgrade` event.
+If you need to proxy WebSockets without the initial HTTP request, you can subscribe to the server's HTTP `upgrade` event manually.

+When the same middleware instance is attached to multiple servers and `ws: true` is used, each server needs its own initial HTTP request before upgrades are auto-subscribed.

 ```javascript
 const wsProxy = createProxyMiddleware({ target: 'ws://echo.websocket.org', changeOrigin: true });